abongini/PPC_FROI_Project/README.md

 In addition, this python package returns the name of the reaction if it is present in our database but not coded.
 Several input cases are possible, such as: starting molecule - condition, first starting molecule - second, first starting molecule - second condition and ending molecule - condition.
 Short and sweet, but the real power lies in the detailed documentation grouped together in the various jupyter notebooks placed in the folder of the same name !

 Have fun testing reactions!
 For more information on the types of reactions coded, don't hesitate to consult the Reaction_Functions.ipynb, Lists.ipynb and Dictionnaries.ipynb notebooks!
 They're packed with information on the patterns of the starting molecules, the conditions of the reactions and the patterns of the final molecules we've coded.
-Happy codding !
+Happy coding !

 ## 👩‍💻 Installation